here’s our take on this destination

 In Hanoi we stayed 3 days + 2 nights and we explored the city on foot with snacks-in-the-backpack.
 Even in a busy city such as this, you’ll always have an option to book organised excursions.
 Operators will pick you up at the hotel and drop you off at the end of the tour.

 The city is divided in two areas:

 First, the historical heritage area of the country, which extends along the massive and beautiful Ho Tay Lake.
-This is where the Ho Chi Ming Mausoleum and the Presidential Palace.
+This is where the Ho Chi Minh Musoleum and the Presidential Palace.
 In the Palace, there’s a War Museum, in addition to the house and gardens where the Vietnamese leader took refuge during the bombings.

 Next is the Old Quarter, that’s where all the interesting shops are located, the authentic Vietnam lifestyle thrives in this area.

 Another must-do for tourists in Hanoi is to see the train that passes through the city center.
 Around this densely developed area the streets are very narrow, buildings have been built with all kinds of shops and homes.
 Certainly amazed us the first time we saw it.

 From Hanoi city, we took a train-ride to Hai Phong.
 Once we got there we took the ferry to Cat Ba Island and we stayed for 4 days + 3 nights.
 From Cat Ba Island, we took a full-day boat-tour to Halong Bay.

 Cat Ba Island is a small fishing island which thrives mostly on tourism.
 Its full of restaurants, hostels and hotels for those who want to escape from the noisy cities and enjoy the sea and tranquility.
 Most visitors choose to stay here as a base to visit Halong Bay.